Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-b2c-web-sample/README.md

      For example, replace `fabrikamb2c` with `contoso`.
    * Set the value of `b2c.clientId` with the application ID that you recorded.
    * Replace the value of `b2c.secret` with the key that you recorded.
-   * Replace the value of `b2c.redirectUri` with `https://localhost:8443/msal4jsample/secure/aad​`.
+   * Replace the value of `b2c.redirectUri` with `https://localhost:8443/msal4jsample/secure/Microsoft Entra ID​`.

 1. In order to use HTTPS on localhost, you need to set up a self-signed certificate.
  - This terminal command will use Java's keytool utility to create a keystore called `keystore.p12` in the current directory, which is secured using the password `password`, and will create a cert with an alias of `testCert` and add it to the keystore.